 As an athlete, Trevor learned the message of “performance equals love.”
 This message created pockets of shame and ultimately led to a love and sexual addiction.
 Through almost 15 years of an addiction to pornography, and while serving as a youth pastor, Trevor learned that in order to help others heal, you have to experience your own healing.
 This started Trevor on his recovery journey to sexual integrity.

-Today, as the Marketing Director of Pure Desire Ministries, Trevor is passionate about making the opportunity for recovery and healing available to all and helping people maintain growth throughout life.
+Today, as the Marketing Director of Pure Desire Ministries and a certified Pastoral Sex Addiction Professional (PSAP) through the International Institute of Addiction and Trauma Professionals (IITAP), Trevor is passionate about making the opportunity for recovery and healing available to all and helping people maintain growth throughout life.

 Trevor and his wife, Amy, have two boys: Brady (3) and Brooks (7 months).
 They live in Sandy, Oregon.
 Trevor is an avid reader and lifelong learner who loves baseball, music, and the enneagram.